-Willson et al. [53] compared isometric strength and the FPPA during a single-leg squat in 22 male and 22 female athletes.
+Willson et al. [39] compared isometric strength and the FPPA during a single-leg squat in 22 male and 22 female athletes.
 Clinically important associations existed for trunk lateral flexor, trunk extensor, hip abductor, hip external rotator, and knee flexor isometric strength and the FPPA when examining data combined for all subjects.
 When comparing strength and FPPA measures between genders, males exhibited greater isometric strength for all trunk and hip muscles except the trunk extensors.
 Males also tended to move toward a more neutral knee position during the single-leg squat.
 Conversely, females had less trunk and hip isometric strength and higher FPPA values.
 Unlike males, they moved toward a more valgus knee position.

-In a subsequent investigation, Baldon et al. [3] found similar gender differences with respect to knee movement during a single-leg squat.
-As in Willson et al. study [53], women generated significantly less eccentric hip abductor and external rotator torque than men during strength testing.
-Females also exhibited greater contralateral pelvicdropexcursion $(4.80 \pm 2.37^{\circ} \text{ vs. } 2.43 \pm 2.07^{\circ})$ and greater hip adduction excursion $(4.16 \pm 2.97^{\circ} \text{ vs. } 0.01 \pm 2.63^{\circ})$ than males.
-These excursions were accompanied with females moving into a greater amount of knee valgus than males $(4.73 \pm 4.84^{\circ} \text{ and } 0.33 \pm 3.48^{\circ}, \text{ respectively}).$
+In a subsequent investigation, Baldon Rde et al. [47] found similar gender differences with respect to knee movement during a single-leg squat.
+As in the Willson et al. study [39], women generated significantly less eccentric hip abductor and external rotator torque than men during strength testing.
+Females also exhibited greater contralateral pelvic drop excursion $(4.80 \pm 2.37^{\circ})$ vs. $2.43 \pm 2.07^{\circ}$) and greater hip adduction excursion $(4.16 \pm 2.97^{\circ})$ vs. $0.01 \pm 2.63^{\circ})$ than males.
+These excursions were accompanied with females moving into a greater amount of knee valgus than males $(4.73 \pm 4.84^{\circ})$ and $0.33 \pm 3.48^{\circ}$, respectively).

-As discussed in section "Core Strength and Lower Extremity Function," Baldon et al. [3] determined correlations between eccentric hip abductor strength and lower limb kinematics using data compiled for all subjects and then based on gender.
+As discussed in Sect.
+13.4.1, Baldon Rde et al. [47] determined correlations between eccentric hip abductor strength and lower limb kinematics using data compiled for all subjects and then based on gender.
 Correlation coefficients using only data for female subjects showed significant negative correlations between peak abductor torque and hip adduction and hip internal rotation and a significant positive correlation between hip abductor torque and knee varus.
 However, no significant correlations existed when analyzing these same variables for males.
 This finding suggested that females may rely more on hip muscle function to control frontal plane knee movement.
 Therefore, the single-leg squat test may be more applicable for the assessment of female athletes.

-- Females exhibit trunk and hip weakness that can lead to greater hip adduction, hip internal rotation, contralateral pelvic drop, and knee valgus than males during a single-leg squat. - Females generate greater hip and knee muscle EMG activity during a singleleg squat that suggests a greater reliance on the hip and knee muscles for lower extremity control. - Stronger correlations exist between hip abductor strength and lower extremity kinematics for females than males.
+- Females exhibit trunk and hip weakness that can lead to greater hip adduction, hip internal rotation, contralateral pelvic drop, and knee valgus than males during a single-leg squat. - Females generate greater hip and knee muscle EMG activity during a single-leg squat that suggests a greater reliance on the hip and knee muscles for lower extremity control. - Stronger correlations exist between hip abductor strength and lower extremity kinematics for females than males.